Lineable/Library-for-Android/README.md

 # Feature
 - Detect active Lineables near the users.
-- If there are missing Lineables nearby, the notification will be shown and the user can help to find the child.
+- If there are missing Lineables nearby, the data(The picture of a missing child, phone numbers of the parents and etc) will be provided and you can choose whether to notify the user or not.
+If you choose to notifty the user, the user can contribute to find the child.

 # Download
 Use gradle :